 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were two samples missing from Swansea Bay, and one sample missing from each of Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
+However, the signal increased at Swansea Bay. - No indicators were triggered during the last reporting period. - There were three samples missing from Swansea Bay, and one sample missing from each of Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais.
+Also, there was one sample from Pen-Y-Bont (Merthyr Mawr) with a SARS-CoV-2 concentration below the limit of detection (LOD).
+Due to sampling issues at Swansea Bay, only two successful samples were collected.
+Therefore, caution is advised when interpreting results at Swansea Bay.
+Tave to Cadoxon Catchments in region